Report: Rome man choked, hit officer in the face

-A Silver Creek man was arrested Tuesday afternoon after a drug arrest led to a scuffle with a police officer.
+A Silver Creek man was in jail without bond Wednesday after a drug arrest reportedly led to a scuffle with a police officer.

 According to Floyd County Jail reports: